 These resources were curated by the facilitators and participants of the FLO MicroCourse: Acknowledging Traditional Indigenous Lands as this microcourse evolved.

-To get a sense of evolving acknowledgement practices, we recommend you take 10 minutes or so to read the post on Beyond territorial acknowledgements by âpihtawikosisân (Chelsea Vowel, Sept 23, 2016), which is under the Territorial Acknowledgements tab.
-She proposes it's important for people to do their own searching and learning beyond institutional standardization and expectation, because best practices must evolve over time through engagement with the purpose and impact of acknowledgements.
-She suggests we ask:
+To get a sense of evolving practices, take 10 minutes or so to read the Beyond territorial acknowledgements post by âpihtawikosisân (Chelsea Vowel.
+She proposes we explore beyond institutional standardization and expectations, because best practices must evolve over time through engagement, and suggests we ask:

 - What is the speaker's intention?
 How do Indigenous people perceive their intention?